Ultrafast Frustration-Breaking and Magnetophononic Driving of Singlet Excitations in a Quantum Magnet: Ultrafast Experiment

 \section{Ultrafast Experiment}

-We perform THz-pump, optical-probe spectroscopy using the apparatus of Ref.~\cite{Vicario20}, whose technical specifications are detailed in Sec.~S1 of the Supplemental Materials (SM) \cite{sm}.
-Our experiments use a single-crystal sample of SrCu$_2$(BO$_3$)$_2$ maintained at 3.5 K ($k_{\rm B} T \ll \Delta$), a temperature where the ground state is close to the pure singlet state.
+We perform THz-pump, optical-probe spectroscopy using the apparatus of Ref.~\cite{Vicario20}, whose technical specifications are detailed in App.~A. Our experiments use a single-crystal sample of SrCu$_2$(BO$_3$)$_2$ maintained at 3.5 K ($k_{\rm B} T \ll \Delta$), a temperature where the ground state is close to the pure singlet state.
 As represented in Fig.~\ref{uqmf1}(a), intense light pulses [Fig.~\ref{uqmf1}(b)] with spectral content between 2 and 7 THz [Fig.~\ref{uqmf2}(b)] drive the resonant excitation of dipole-active phonon modes \cite{Homes09}.
-To estimate the external THz electric-field strength of the pump, we measured the energy per pulse, beam waist, and pulse duration, also reported in Sec.~S1, to obtain the value $E_{\rm THz} = 3.2$ MVcm$^{-1}$, which is comparable to other modern high-intensity sources \cite{Liu17, Agranat18}.
-To probe the driven lattice and spin dynamics, we measured the ultrafast polarization rotations \cite{Nova17}, shown in Fig.~\ref{uqmf1}(c), caused by the associated optical birefringence and Faraday effects.
-These are imprinted on a co-propagating NIR pulse (50 fs, wavelength 800 nm) with a variable the delay time, $t$, and an analysis of the complete time-frequency response function is presented in Sec.~S2 of the SM \cite{sm}.
+To estimate the external THz electric-field strength of the pump, we measured the energy per pulse, beam waist, and pulse duration, also reported in App.~A, to obtain the value $E_{\rm THz} = 3.2$ MVcm$^{-1}$, which is comparable to other modern high-intensity sources \cite{Liu17, Agranat18}.
+To probe the driven lattice and spin dynamics, we measured the ultrafast polarization rotation \cite{Nova17}, shown in Fig.~\ref{uqmf1}(c), caused by the associated optical birefringence and Faraday effects.
+These are imprinted on a co-propagating NIR pulse (50 fs, wavelength 800 nm) with a variable the delay time, $t$, and an analysis of the complete time-frequency response function is presented in App.~B.